nuuuwan/news_lk3_data/README.md

 The price of Super Diesel has also been slashed by Rs.
 33, bringing the new price to Rs.
 319 per litre, and Kerosene has been reduced by Rs.
 19 to Rs.
 183 per litre.

 However, the price of Petrol 95 remains unchanged, according to Ceypetco.

+UPDATE: Meanwhile, the Lanka Indian Oil Corporation (LIOC) and Sinopec too have decided to revise its fuel prices, to match the state-owned oil company’s prices.

 ◼️